joshkurz/docker-ftw/twitter-stream/README.md

 * Twitter API keys:
     * Go to [http://apps.twitter.com](http://apps.twitter.com) and create an application to get the `consumer_key`, `consumer_secret`, `access_token_key` and `access_token_secret`
     * Then set these values as docker env-file
+* RESET_BLOCKED_COUNT
+    * set to have the bot reset the number of tweets it sees before requesting for blocked users.
+This should be higher if you are following tracks that are tweeted many times.
+If not you will get throttled by the twitter apis.
+    * default is 10

+#### Note on blocked users
+If a user is blocked from the account that is tweeting, then that blocekd users will not get retweeted or replied too.
+This allows you to easily block users from twitter application and then have the bot still adhere to those blocks.

 ### Run Listener:
 * ```docker run -it --env-file=./twitter.secrets -e TRACKS=docker,dockerftw twitter-stream```